How Much Sleep You Should Actually Be Getting, Depending On Your Age

 "What is most important is for each individual to get the amount of sleep they need," naturopathic sleep doctor Catherine Darley, N.D., tells mbg.
 "Sleep need is a bell curve."

 And while some of us will require less sleep than others, sleep inadequacy over time is never a good thing.
 If you're consistently getting less than seven hours of sleep, your body and mind are likely paying the price.
 There is also evidence that when it comes to sleep, consistency is key.
-Research shows people who get four hours of sleep or less on some nights and 10 hours or more on others experience a negative impact on cognitive function than those who consistently get seven hours or more.
+Research shows5 people who get four hours of sleep or less on some nights and 10 hours or more on others experience a negative impact on cognitive function than those who consistently get seven hours or more.

 How to get quality sleep.